-Sometimes it’s necessary to upload a file to your cPanel account.
-For example, you may be trying to upload a file to verify ownership of the site for Google Search Console.
-This can be easily accomplished by using the cPanel File Manager within your account.
+The cPanel File Manager makes it easy to upload a file to your account.
+Sometimes this is necessary, for example, when trying to verify ownership of the site for Google Search Console.
 If you are unfamiliar with File Manager in cPanel, please see our article on Using the cPanel File Manager.

 In this example, we’re going to upload a test.html file to the public_html folder in File Manager.
 So when you visit the file through a web browser, you’d go to example.com/test.html.
 This is important to know so you can ensure you are testing the right file.

 If you wanted to place the file in a subfolder called test, then to visit the file in a browser you’d go to: